NEUSCHWANSTEIN CASTLE HISTORY & ARCHITECTURE

 The Real-Life Fairytale Castle Of Neuschwanstein

-If you are trying to find a real-life fairytale castle, the Neuschwanstein is a place you are looking for.
-The fairytale castle stands on the green hills in the Bavarian Alps, in a small village of Hohenschwangau, with towers, turrets, frescoes, and a throne hall.
+If you are trying to find a real-life fairy tale castle, the Neuschwanstein is a place you are looking for.
+The castle is located on the green hills in the Bavarian Alps, in a small village of Hohenschwangau, with towers, turrets, frescoes, and a throne hall.
 The view from the castle is stunning.
 It overlooks an Alpine lake and the largest nature preserve in Bavaria.
 Trust us, it will leave you breathless.

 The Neuschwanstein castle is a fine example of European historicism and one of the last significant palace buildings in the 19th century.
 Today it is a part of UNESCO World Heritage.